ArpanSurin/Netflix-Homepage/README.md

 # Netflix Homepage :
-A simple website having similar homepage that of Netflix using using HTML and CSS.
+A simple website having a homepage similar to that of Netflix using HTML and CSS.

 This project is a part of my web development virtual Internship program at **Bharat Intern**